dnsimple/dnsimple-support/content/articles/close-account.markdown

 ---
-title: Close Your User Account
+title: Closing Your User Account
 categories:
 - Account
 ---

-# Close Your User Account
+# Closing Your User Account

 Closing your account will permanently delete your DNSimple user account and permanently delete all your domains, records and all associated information.